Book cover

 8.6 Mocks

 To explain the role of mocks in unit tests, let’s start with a motivating example and discuss the challenges in writing a unit test for it.
-Subsequently, we will introduce the concept of mocks as a solution for testing this example.
+We will then introduce the concept of mocks as a solution for testing this example.

 Note: In this chapter, we use the term mock with the same meaning as stub.
 This choice is based on the common usage of mock in several testing tools.
 However, we will include a subsection later to clarify how some authors differentiate between these terms.